PAC-Bayesian Reinforcement Learning Trains Generalizable Policies: Derivation of PAC-Bayes Value-Error Bound for RL

 For a perturbation at step $h$ in trajectory $j$, the sum of corresponding coefficients is:

 The actual maximum change in discounted return from this perturbation (worst case: reward changes from 0 to $R_{\max}$) is:

 When divided by $T$ (because $\hat{\mathcal{L}}_{\mathfrak{D}}(\theta)$ averages over $T$ trajectories), we get exactly the same quantity as the sum of coefficients above.
-Therefore, the bounded-differences condition holds with equality, confirming that our derivation of $\|c\|^2$ fully accounts for all propagation effects without requiring additional constants.
+Therefore, the bounded-differences condition holds with equality, confirming that our derivation of $\|c\|^2$ fully accounts for all propagation effects.

-This careful accounting of propagation effects allows us to apply McDiarmid's inequality for Markov chains to obtain the PAC-Bayes bound in Theorem~\ref{Th:PBRL} with the correct constants.
+This careful accounting of propagation effects allows us to apply McDiarmid's inequality for Markov chains \citep{paulin2018} to obtain the PAC-Bayes bound in Theorem~\ref{Th:PBRL} with the correct constants.